 All additional support and intervention is recorded by the school's SENDCo on the whole school provision map each term.
-At the end of each term class teachers inform the SENDCo of whether the outcomes set for the child have been achieved and whether the provision in place has been effective.
+SENDCo and class teachers meet each term, in Pupil Progress meetings, to establish whether the outcomes set for the child have been achieved and whether the provision in place has been effective.
 This information is recorded on the whole school provision map and analysed in detail to ensure the school is delivering effective additional support across the school and any areas of need are swiftly addressed.